Bachelor of Arts/Bachelor of Education (Secondary)

 Courses have accreditation with the NSW Education Standards Authority (NESA) and the Queensland College of Teachers (QCT).
 Courses have national accreditation through the Australian Institute for Teaching and School Leadership (AITSL).

 Usually, Australian teacher qualifications are recognised internationally, but students need to check with potential employers and teacher registration authorities in other countries regarding accreditation requirements.

-Students complete significant blocks of in-school supervised professional experiences throughout the degree to demonstrate their capabilities as teachers.
+Students complete a program of in-school professional teaching experiences during the course, culminating in an extended in-school development experience, to demonstrate their capabilities as secondary school teachers.